-Here we need to admit, modern tools let you create the PWA app on a pretty good usability level!
+Here we need to admit that modern tools let you develop a PWA app on a pretty good usability level.
 There are some nice features you can (and definitely should!) use.

 Because PWA is just a website, it doesn’t work out of the box without the internet connection.
 The default behavior will be provided by the browser (simple “no connection” info, or a bit more funky dinosaur game, which can be found in Google Chrome).
 But with a little effort, you can save your app to the device’s cache and try to maintain as much functionality in offline mode, as possible.
 For example, you can provide access to the previously cached emails, but display a warning that the content may not be up to date.

 Notifications in some cases are a must-have – it’s hard to imagine e.g., message app without those.
 Also if you are offering transport services, food delivery, or anything else which we could call a process, it’s great to notify users when something changes.
 In PWA, push notifications can be implemented using service workers.
 Those chunks of code will be running in the background, reacting on the defined events.
 That way user can still be notified even if closes the browser himself or the OS will decide to kill the app.

 You can add some screen which will be displayed in the app load time.
 This way user sees something more entertaining than just a blank page.
 Also, this feature brings you closer to the mobile experience user is expecting.

 your app is really mobile friendly!
 But, unfortunately, this intriguing technology has its limitations.
 For instance, you don’t have access to the mobile advanced features, like NFC or SMS.
 Some of the features might be working or not, depending on the browser user opens your app in.
 And, of course, you need to remember it’s still the website.
 It’s not made with mobile OS compatibility in mind, which has an impact on the performance.